Ricochet’s Mission and goals

 Prevent homelessness by supporting youth in order to prevent them from becoming homeless.

 Promote social integration of young people by empowering them.

 Raise awareness to the invisible housing needs of West Island youth.

-Ricochet has been incorporated since August 29, 2017, and is now waiting for its charitable number from the Canada Revenue Agency.
+Ricochet has been incorporated since August 29, 2017, and has its charitable number from the Canada Revenue Agency.

 AJOI and Ricochet are two distinct entities.
 Ricochet has been created by AJOI, and is managed/administered by AJOI until Ricochet becomes an autonomous non-profit organization.